mttcohack/MTTCoHackChatgpt/README.md

 - Use the Azure portal to create the Azure Computer Vision resource
 - Use the Azure Functions portal to create the Azure Function
-- Use the Azure Functions documentation for guidance on integrating with Azure Computer Vision and Azure Storage Account
+- Use ChatGPT for guidance on integrating with Azure Computer Vision and Azure Storage Account
 - To extract text from images using Azure Computer Vision:
   - Use the OCR API to recognize text from the image
   - Use the Read API to detect and recognize text from an image
   - Explore other features of Azure Computer Vision to improve the accuracy of the text recognition